ovh/docs/pages/cloud/nutanix/34-activate_windows_vm/guide.en-gb.md

 ---
-title: 'Activating Windows Machines using Hyper-V on an OVHcloud licensed Windows Server'
+title: 'Activate Windows Virtual Machines under an OVHcloud licence in a Nutanix solution by OVHcloud'
+slug: activate-ovhcloud-windows-licence
 excerpt: 'Find out how to create and activate a VM using Hyper-V on a Windows Server licensed by OVHcloud'
-slug: activate-windows-vm-hyperv
-section: 'Tutorial'
+section: Advanced use
+order: 04
 ---

-**Last updated 6th January 2022**
+**Last updated 21th December 2022**

 ## Objective